aditiivy/Capstone-Tiktok-Project/README.md

 Project Outline:

-Getting Familiar with the Data
+1.Getting Familiar with the Data
-Exploratory Data Analysis
+2.Exploratory Data Analysis
-Statistical Testing
+3.Statistical Testing
-Logistic Regression Model for Author Verified Status Machine Learning Models for Classification
+4.Logistic Regression Model for Author Verified Status 5.Machine Learning Models for Classification
-Summary
+6.Summary

 The complete code has been included here.
 The link to the actual one : https://www.kaggle.com/aditidash30/tiktok-capstone